danielrs/portfolio/content/projects/gom/index.md

 {{< img src="sequence2.svg" title="sequence 2" img-class="img--75" >}}

-this setup allows for faster prototyping and develpment of both parties.
+this setup allows for faster prototyping and development of both parties.